zhiwae97/J296_Final_Project/README.md

   <h5>3.
 Nathan Winograd, Executive Director, The No Kill Advocacy Center
 Email: info@nokilladvocacycenter.org</h5>
 <br>Nathan is only available by email but he could provide insight into the challenges of the no-kill campaign, especially in terms of legal difficulties.
 Nathan's No Kill Advocacy Center is based also in Oakland, CA and has been pushing for animal welfare legislation nationwide.

+  <h4>Methodology Note</h4>
+  To calculate euthanasia rate in this piece, I am referring to [this academic paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4217190/#ref-13), who introduced one of the ways to calculate.
+This method may be different than some other calculation formulas, such as the ones used by Best Friends Animal Society, etc.

+<br> *"The euthanasia rate is calculated by dividing the number of cats euthanized by total live intake, less owner requested euthanasia, and dead on arrival, in accordance with Maddie’s Fund/Asilomar reporting requirements (Maddie’s Fund, 2011).
+The Save Rate is calculated by subtracting the euthanasia rate from 100.
+The euthanasia rate does not include those cats who died of natural causes while in the shelter, which is 1% or less annually."*

   <h3>II.
 Data Analysis Questions and Visualizations</h3>
   <h4> Notes on data cleaning <h4>